stacyharper/dotfiles/README.md

   cmake --build . --target ycm_core --config Release
 ```

-The One in One command !!!
+The All in One command !!!
 --------------------------

 ``` sh